The Italian 'Grande' Tour

 - Guaranteed group departures

-Explore idyllic fishing villages, Italian castles, Venetian canals,Tuscan hills and Neapolitan sunsets, as you travel through the heart of Italy from Milan to Rome discovering regional delights and stunning scenery along the way.
+Explore idyllic fishing villages, Italian castles, Venetian canals,Tuscan hills and Neapolitan sunsets, as you travel through the heart of Italy from Milan to Rome discovering regional delights and stunning scenery along the way including the stunning Amalfi Coastline drive.

 Imagine… a more leisurely paced tour with two, three, four and even five night stays doing justice to Italy’s evocative regions.
-We stay four nights in the magnificent Italian Lakes District visiting Orte San Giulio, Macugnaga, Lake Maggiore and we cruise on Como to Bellagio.
-Following two nights in a dreamy Italian castle we enjoy five nights touring Tuscany visiting Florence, the Cinque Terre, Lucca, Pisa, Siena, and San Gimignano, two nights in the Umbrian Hills, and as a finale, four nights in Naples visiting Ischia Island, Capri, Amalfi and Ravello.
+We stay four nights in the magnificent Italian Lakes District visiting Orta San Giulio, Macugnaga, Lake Maggiore and we cruise on Como to Bellagio.
+Following two nights in a dreamy Italian castle we enjoy five nights touring Tuscany visiting Florence, the Cinque Terre, Lucca, Pisa, Siena, and San Gimignano, two nights in the Umbrian Hills, and as a finale, four nights in Naples visiting Ischia Island, the Isle of Capri and of course, the Amalfi Coast and a visit to the picturesque town of Ravello.
 Then there is the food, the wine, the ambience and the time to get “sotto la pelle”… under the skin.

 - Spend 4 nights by Lake Maggiore in the magnificent Italian Lakes District, visit Villa Carlotta and the town of Bellagio on the shores of Lake Como plus cruise on Lake Maggiore to the Borromean Islands